 - Place the filled pan back in the oven with the light on.
 Cover with a cloth and rise again for about 20 minutes.

-- Mix together the brown sugar, 3 tbsp canned coconut milk or melted vegan butter, and vanilla extract.
+- Mix together the brown sugar, 3 tablespoon canned coconut milk or melted vegan butter, and vanilla extract.
 Use a spoon to add it evenly to the top of the pan.
 This will help create a solid bottom, but it will also drip down and seal the balls of dough together.

 - Bake your vegan monkey bread at 350 degrees Fahrenheit (or 177 degrees Celsius) for 40-45 minutes on the lowest shelf in the oven.
 If you find it’s getting too crisp or brown on top, add some foil to protect it while the middle cooks.